RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

   attribute ((mangled_name(myMangledName)))

-The kernel mangled_name is used as a parameter to passed to t he clCreateKernel() API.
+The kernel mangled_name is used as a parameter to passed to the clCreateKernel() API.
 This mechanism is needed to allow template kernels without changing the existing OpenCL kernel creation API.
 An implementation is not required to detect name collision with the user-specified kernel_mangled names involved.

 Exceptions
 **********